 - Have a cumulative post-secondary grade point average of 77 [B+] or higher;

 - Be from a low-income/middle-income family, evidenced by either:

 - Being a recipient of the Canada Student Grant for Persons from Low/Middle Income Families through a provincial government student assistance program, e.g. OSAP.

 - Providing evidence of low/middle family income via a Canadian federal tax assessment.
 The gross (pre-tax) income thresholds are the same as for receipt of the Canada Student Grant for Persons from Low/Middle Income Families; see the OSAP website for the gross low-income cut off threshold required.

 Please note: Special consideration will be given to students who have completed the LAWS program

-Successful applicants will be notified by email no later than May 1, 2018.
+Successful applicants will be notified by email no later than the week of May 7, 2018.

 For More Information

 Contact Vicky Faclaris, Recuritment and Admissions Coordinator if you have any questions or would like further information about the program.